Home

 Overview on Cultivars

-It has only been in the last 50 or so years that the potential for quality Buffalo grass lawns have been realized.
-Of all the cultivars, only the more recent varieties of Buffalo grass have improved significantly enough to be considered a true sports or quality lawn grass.
+Turf-type buffalo grass is fairly new to the market and research is still ongoing.
+The most recent varieties of buffalo grass can be considered a high quality lawn grass.
 Depending on the variety, colors will vary from gray-green to very dark green.
-Some were developed for use on golf courses, including golf greens, while others were specifically developed as a high quality turf grass.
+Some were developed as a sports turf, including golf greens, while others were specifically developed as a high quality lawn grass.
 Below are a few of the most popular varieties.

-"Texoka", "Sharp’s Improved", and "Bison" Varieties: These improved varieties started from buffalo grass seed are best suited for roadsides, right of ways, and as ground cover, but not the best choice for lawns.
-The reason is that these varieties do not form a thick desirable turf most homeowners are looking for.
-"Cody" buffalo grass is another seeded variety that will make a more attractive lawn than the above varieties.
+"Texoka", "Sharp’s Improved", and "Bison" Varieties: While these are improved seeded varieties, they are best suited for roadsides, right of ways, and as ground cover.
+They are not the best choices for lawns.
+They will not form the thick turf that most homeowners expect.

 "Prairie" Variety